buildit/gravity-ui-web/README.md

 ### Making commits

 This project uses [Commitizen](https://github.com/commitizen/cz-cli) for commit formatting.
 Please use the following command after `git add` to properly check in files.
+Commits not checked in this way may cause your PR to be rejected.

 `npm run commit`